(me toe' proe lole)

 WHY is this medicine prescribed?

 Metoprolol is used alone or in combination with other medications to treat high blood pressure.
 It also is used to prevent angina (chest pain) and to improve survival after a heart attack.
-Extended-release (long-acting) metoprolol also is used in combination with other medications to treat heart failure.
+Metoprolol also is used in combination with other medications to treat heart failure.
 Metoprolol is in a class of medications called beta blockers.
-It works by relaxing blood vessels and slowing heart rate to improve blood flow and decrease blood pressure
+It works by relaxing blood vessels and slowing heart rate to improve blood flow and decrease blood pressure.

 HOW should this medicine be used?

-The long-acting tablet may be split.
+The extended-release tablet may be split.
 Swallow the whole or half tablets whole; do not chew or crush them.

 Your doctor may start you on a low dose of metoprolol and gradually increase your dose.

 Metoprolol controls high blood pressure and angina but does not cure them.
-Extended-release metoprolol controls heart failure but does not cure it.
+Metoprolol extended-release tablets control heart failure but does not cure it.
 It may take a few weeks before you feel the full benefit of metoprolol.
 Continue to take metoprolol even if you feel well.

 Are there OTHER USES for this medicine?